 Imbalances present themselves and chronic force is transmitted to the spine in a bad way.

 Even a single off movement can trigger an injury to a:

 - Spinal joint

-And this results in spasm and back pain.
+And this results in spasms and back pain.

-Muscle spasm in the low back can be very painful and debilitating over a short period.
+Muscle spasms in the low back can be very painful and debilitating over a short period.

 When it starts: